xmlstats/example-java/README.md

 Requirements
 ------------
-To run this example, you will need JDK 8, [Maven](https://maven.apache.org/) 3.x, and an xmlstats account.
+To run this example, you will need JDK 8, either [Maven](https://maven.apache.org/) or [Gradle](https://gradle.org/), and an xmlstats account.

 Getting Started
 ---------------